Rianto-RNT/rnt-computer-app/README.md

   - Filtering product by category
   - Filter by Star Ratings
   - Filtering by Subcategory
+  - Filtering Product by Shipping, Color and Brand

 - Product (frontend)
   - Create product page, product services and routes (admin autorization)